Group Director

 OPEN POSITIONS

-Graduate research assistant position(s) are currently available in the Multifunctional Composites Group.
-These positions require a strong theoretical and experimental background with expertise in structural mechanics, processing and characterization of polymer based fiber-composites.
-The applicant will be part of an interdisciplinary team focused on the creation of novel materials systems with multifunctional response.
+Postdoctoral Scholar and Graduate Research Assistant position(s) are currently available in the Multifunctional Composites Group.
+These positions require a strong theoretical and experimental background with expertise in structural mechanics, fabrication and characterization of polymer based fiber-composites.
+The applicant will be part of an interdisciplinary team focused on creating novel materials systems with multifunctional response.

 Qualified applicants should prepare a single .pdf application file containing: